 All Bright Star schools will also support the foundational skill building of our students with outreach and education to families so that the support of students extends to the home environment, no matter what that looks like for each student.
-All Bright Star schools will work to develop the social-emotional skills to overcome any obstacles they may face on their path to accessing higher education.
+All Bright Star schools will work to develop the socio-emotional and coping skills to overcome the many life challenges they may face on their path to accessing higher education.